Seahawks Kam Chancellor agrees to three-year contract extension

 At $12 million a year (the full details of the contract have yet to be released) Chancellor would be the third-highest paid Seahawk on an annual basis behind QB Russell Wilson ($21.75 million per season) and cornerback Richard Sherman ($14 million per season).

-Chancellor becomes the first player drafted during the Pete Carroll/John Schneider era to sign a second significant extension with the team (Michael Bennett, signed as a free agent in 2013, has also signed two contracts with the team).
+Chancellor becomes the first defensive player player drafted during the Pete Carroll/John Schneider era to sign a second significant extension with the team (Michael Bennett, signed as a free agent in 2013, has also signed two contracts with the team).

 That Chancellor will be 30 next season had some looking at his situation as a test case of how the team will handle its core players going forward as they begin to age.